Amy Sharrocks: Do Rivers Dream of Oceans? (2016)

 Sharrocks curated Do Rivers Dream of Oceans? as part of WaterFest 2017 in Reading, England as part of the Reading Year of Culture.
-Also in Reading 2017 she organised the Fry’s Island Swim, accompanied by the curated programme, What's the point of rivers, anyway?.
+Also in Reading 2017 she organised the Fry's Island Swim, accompanied by the curated programme, What's the point of rivers, anyway?.

 Institutional Critique

 In 2020, Sharrocks, with her collaborators, Madeleine Collie and Jade Montserrat, sued Tate for discrimination, victimisation and breach of contract, after she was denied the opportunity to work with Montserrat on the fifth year Tate Exchange programme on Love.
-“Tate’s job is to support artists, not donors,” said Sharrocks.
+“Tate's job is to support artists, not donors,” said Sharrocks.
 “Tate forgot this when they insisted on excluding Jade from a programme she had helped to develop."
-Tate never admitted liability, but did offer a six-figure settlement after the claim was lodged in the central London county court in January, 2022.
-As part of the settlement ageement, Tate insisted the artists drop their Freedom of Information requests.
+Tate never admitted liability, but did offer a six-figure settlement after the claim was lodged in the central London county court in January 2022.
+As part of the settlement agreement, Tate insisted the artists drop their Freedom of Information requests.
 Tate Exchange was subsequently dismantled.

-Between 2020-2022, the "Um of Water" - an adaptation of Sharrocks' Museum of Water - was developed with a collective of indigenous artists and curators Sara Roque, Leslie McCue and Elwood Jimmy.
+Between 2020 and 2022, the "Um of Water" – an adaptation of Sharrocks's Museum of Water – was developed with a collective of indigenous artists and curators Sara Roque, Leslie McCue, and Elwood Jimmy.
 Originally slated to premiere at Luminato Festival, Toronto, in June 2022, the "Um of Water" was abruptly cancelled.
 The cancellation followed "many mistakes" by Luminato, which they ascribe, in part, to "internalized colonial systems and perspectives".

+In 2024 Sharrocks shared the results of freedom of information requests regarding reports of sexual offences committed at the Reading and Leeds music festivals in an effort to draw attention to their prevalence.